ncsu-landscape-dynamics/popsborder/README.md

 The `continuous` distribution does not have any parameters and produces infested stems next to each other so the number of infested stems in the cluster is the same as the width of the cluster.

+The `gamma` distribution requires additional `min_size` and `max_size` which determine how stretched out is the cluster while the distribution itself influences how infested stems are distributed within this cluster.

 The settings for `random_box` is: